Zoro-chi/RPSLS/README.md

 ## Nash Equilibrium for RPSLS

+#### Note: I researched Nash Equilibrium concept in game theory and applied it to the game.

 ### Answer

 The Nash equilibrium is to play each move with equal probability of 20% each (1/5).